AlbionsRefuge/bubbles-faq/customization.md

 #### Can I change size of the dots?

-As you should know from [How does alphabet.js work?][1], third value (with index `2`, because we are counting from `0`) of every `point` object corresponds to the size of the dot.
+As you should know from [How does alphabet.js work?][1], the third value (with index `2`, because we are counting from `0`) of every `point` object corresponds to the size of the dot.
 So we have to multiply or add desired value to `point[2]`.
 If you change the size of the font then you probably want to multiply it by `fontSizeMultiplier`, this is very good idea!
 You have only to change this parameter of `g.push` method:
 ```
 point[2],
 ```